SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/shifter/how-to-use.md

 ## Shifter Modules

 Shifter has functionality that can be toggled on or off using modules flags.
-By default, the "mpich" module is enabled at NERSC which allows communication between nodes using the high-speed interconnect.
-However, you can override this default by invoking shifter with the "--modules" flag.
+By default, the `mpich` module is enabled at NERSC which allows communication between nodes using the high-speed interconnect.
+However, you can override this default by adding the `#SBATCH --modules=<module name>` flag to your batch script (this flag can also be applied directly to the shifter command, but that's not recommended).
 Currently, the only allowable values for modules are:

 | Module Name | Function  |
 |-------------|-----------|